Fort Lauderdale Hit and Run Accidents Attorneys

 Trusted Florida lawyers hold drivers accountable for leaving the scene

 It is a crime in Florida to leave the scene of an accident that results in any property damage or injury.
 Yet, nearly one in four crashes in the state involve a hit and run, according to the Florida Department of Highway Safety and Motor Vehicles.
 In addition to criminal penalties, the driver may be held liable for the injuries caused.
-The auto accident attorneys at Fazio, DiSalvo & Abers, P.A. in Fort Lauderdale help victims of hit-and-run accidents identify the driver responsible so that they can recoup their medical costs, lost wages and other resulting damages, including pain and suffering.
+The Fort Lauderdale hit and run accident attorneys at Fazio, DiSalvo & Abers, P.A. help victims identify the driver responsible so that they can recoup their medical costs, lost wages and other resulting damages, including pain and suffering.

 Respected lawyers sue when hit and runs cause injuries or property damage

 When a hit-and-run driver hits another vehicle, a pedestrian or a bicycle rider, the collision may inflict substantial bodily harm, such as:

 - Soft tissue injuries, such as road rash and lacerations

 If a crash results in an injury or damage to a vehicle or property, each driver involved is legally required to stop at the scene and provide their contact information and registration to all other parties.
 Each driver must also provide reasonable assistance to anyone hurt, which may involve calling 911 for an ambulance.

 If you were harmed by a hit-and-run driver, you may feel you have no recourse for seeking recovery.
 Our car accident attorneys thoroughly investigate such accidents to find the driver at fault and to take appropriate legal action to win you fair compensation.

 Diligent Florida lawyers skilled at proving liability for hit-and-run accidents